About West Space

 First Nations First

 West Space operates on Wurundjeri Country, in a nation with an Aboriginal past, present, and future.
-First Nations voices are embed across our governance, artistic program and discussions.
+First Nations voices are embedded across our organisation, from our governance to our program.

 Creativity